monkindey/bu/Readme.md

 ### How

 We can use global postcommit hook to git bundle create.
-And no inject something into your project, because it's not necessary to other contributors.
+And not inject something into your project, because it's not necessary to other contributors.

 ### Installation